 What my mother did for me you all can do tonight for other girls like me who are not so lucky.
 If my pediatrician and the nurses at school had had more education regarding endometriosis my high school career would have been totally different.

 Millions of young girls are going through this every day and have no idea what is wrong with them or why it is happening.

-With that I want to thank everybody at the EFA for all the work they do and all of you for being here tonight, helping to spread the message and helping the many women and girls suffering through this every day.
+With that I want to thank everybody at Endofound for all the work they do and all of you for being here tonight, helping to spread the message and helping the many women and girls suffering through this every day.

 And I also really want to thank Padma for being a wonderful inspiration and really helping me find myself through all of this; helping me turn a negative experience into something positive since I am all with you tonight.